-The SSP document will be reviewed periodically by the HOA, BCAA at least annually to ensure the relevance and currency of all legislation, regulations, BCAA requirements, etc.
+The SSP document will be reviewed periodically by the BCAA at least annually to ensure the relevance and currency of all legislation, regulations, BCAA requirements, etc. The SSP document, along with any amendments, shall be subject to approval by the BCAA Authority.